benmvachon/bellevue/README.md

 ### 4. VSCode 1.94

-Visual Studio Code (VSCode) is the recommended IDE for working on the Bellevue platform.
+Visual Studio Code (VSCode) is the recommended IDE for working on the platform.

 #### Installation: